-Itaipu Binacional was created in May 1974 to undertake Itaipu's construction.
-Construction of the plant began in January 1975.
+Itaipu Binacional was created in May 1974 to undertake Itaipu’s construction.
+The construction of the plant began in January 1975.

 An environmental study was taken up by the Meteorological System of Paraná (Simepar) from September 1997 to 2000.
-It found that the reservoir did not influence the climate of the region.
+It was found that the reservoir had not influenced the climate of the region.

 The treaty, when originally signed, required Paraguay to sell its unused electricity to Brazil for $124m a year until 2023.
-The treaty expires this year and has caused widespread discontent in Paraguay for a number of years.
+The treaty expired that year and caused widespread discontent in Paraguay for a number of years.

-In July 2009 the two countries signed a deal, under which Brazil agreed to triple its payments to Paraguay.
+In July 2009, the two countries signed a deal, under which Brazil agreed to triple its payments to Paraguay.
 It also permitted Paraguay to sell excess power directly to Brazilian companies instead of going through the Brazilian electricity monopoly.
-The deal also includes construction of an electricity line, which will be completed by 2012.
+The deal also included the construction of an electricity line, which was completed by 2012.

 A consortium of US-based IECO and Italy-based ELC Electroconsult carried out the viability studies of the project and its construction.

 The Itaipu project included the construction of a 7,919m-long and 196m-high dam.
 The dam was built to form an artificial lake that accumulates water.
-Itaipu's main dam is made from concrete while the auxiliary dams are made from rockfill and earthfill rocks and earth from local excavations.
+Itaipu’s main dam was made from concrete while the auxiliary dams were made from rockfill and earth fill rocks and earth from local excavations.

-Construction of the dam involved installing four rock crushing centres, two on each bank, with a total capacity of 2,430t/h, and six concrete mixing plants with a capacity of 180m³/h each.
-The site also includes two monorails, seven aerial cableways and 13 tower cranes.
-The dam used 12.3 million m³ of concrete.
+The construction of the dam involved installing four rock-crushing centres, two on each bank, with a total capacity of 2,430t/h, and six concrete mixing plants with a capacity of 180m³/h each.
+The site also included two monorails, seven aerial cableways and 13 tower cranes.
+The Itaipu dam used 12.3 million m³ of concrete.

 The plant utilises a hydrometeorological telemetry system (HTS) to obtain data for forecast, supervision and operations control.
 This model reads information from sensors and relays them to the plant through satellite and the internet.

-Power generated by Itaipu is distributed through an interconnected system.
-The system is connected from Brazilian substation Foz do Iguaçu, owned by Furnas, to the Paraguayan right bank substation within the plant's area.
+The power generated by Itaipu is distributed through an interconnected system.
+The system is connected from Brazilian substation Foz do Iguaçu owned by Furnas to the Paraguayan right bank substation within the plant’s area.